-The full guidance can be accessed here: Criminal Exploitation of Children and Vulnerable Adults: County Lines Guidance
+The full guidance can be accessed here: Criminal Exploitation of Children and Vulnerable Adults: County Lines Guidance.
+Schools may also wish to refer to The Children's Society Toolkit for Professionals

 If you are concerned about a child being at risk of county lines exploitation, you should follow local safeguarding guidance and share the information with local authority social services.
 If you believe a person is at immediate risk of harm, you should contact the police.